-Pla yground Ward Suburb Collector Recommended Action Comments Level Priority PID DING PARK East Ryde Field of Mars Neighbourhood Minor adjustments This playground meets the Design Framework for a neighbourhood playground however a seat with back and arm rest is required.
-High PINDARI PARK Central North Ryde Neighbourhood Replace This playground does not meet the Design Framework for a Neighbourhood playground.
+Pla yground Ward Suburb Collector Recommended Level Action Comments Priority PID DING PARK This playground meets the Design Framework for a neighbourhood playground however a seat with back and arm rest is required.
+High PIN IDARI PARK Central North Ryde Neighbourhood Replace This playground does not meet the Design Framework for a Neighbourhood playground.
 Replace and redesign playground equipment to meet playground Design Framework for Neighbourhood playground.
 Integrate landscape/nature play into playground setting.
 Provision of play in the area surrounding the park is low, especially to the south-west of the park.
 Medium PIO NEER PARK West Marsfield District Replace This playground does not align with the ECP Guideline due to a lack of accessible surfacing, poor accessibility due to raised edges and disconnected paths to play areas and lack of all abilities play.
 This playground does not meet the Design Framework for a district playground.
-Medium PUTNEY PARK North East Putney Regional Major refurbishment This playground does not align with the ECP Guideline due to a poor accessibility, circulation issues, disconnected paths to play areas and lack of all abilities play.
+Medium North East Putney Regional Major refurbishment Path around bottom playground bottom playground bottom playground does not due to a poor accessibility disconnected paths to play abilities play.
+This playground beginner as the play recommended that the play increase play value of the Design Framework for Regional Path around bottom playground bottom playground does not due to a poor accessibility of beginner.
+Major Posign Framework for Regional Path around bottom playground does not due to a poor accessibility of beginner.
+This playground does not align with the ECP Guideline due to a poor accessibility, circulation issues, disconnected paths to play areas and lack of all abilities play.
 This playground does not meet the Design Framework for a regional playground.
 It is recommended that the playground is extended to increase play value of the playground and to meet the Design Framework for Regional playgrounds.
 Loop path around bottom playground level to ensure all play pieces and supporting amenities have an accessible flush edge and path connection.
 Ensure accessibility of both levels of the playground Consider installing 2-3 play pieces with 2 being all abilities and ensure they have accessible surfacing and adequate shade.
 Replace sand under combination unit with rubber softfall.
 High South East Putney Neighbourhood No Changes Playground aligns with Design Framework.
 N/A

 Playground Ward Suburb Collector Recommended Level Action Comments Priority QUANDONG RESERVE Central Macquarie Park Local Replace This playground does not meet the Design Framework for a Local playground.
 Replace and redesign playground equipment to meet playground Design Framework for Local playground as per park master plan.
 Low RYDE PARK Central West Ryde Regional Minor adjustments This playground aligns with the ECP Guideline and the Design Framework for a regional playground.
 However consider better integrating sandpit and landscape play within the playground.
 More shade is required over playspaces including the sandpit.
 Playspace required to be fenced.
 Medium SANTA ROSA PARK Central Ryde - Santa Rosa District Replace This playground does not align with the ECP Guideline nor the Design Framework for a district playground.
 It is recommended that the playground is relocated away from the road further within the park.
 Include play equipment, picnic shelters, seating, shading and amenity to reflect the District level Design Framework.
 Refer to park master plan.
-High STEWART PARK West Marsfield Local Replace This playground does not meet the Design Framework for a local playground.
+High STEWART PARK This playground does not meet the Design Framework for a local playground.
 Replace and redesign playground equipment to meet playground Design Framework for local playground.
-Opportunity to replace and redesign a new nature playground, install educational signage regarding local plant communities in partnership with local bushcare groups.
-Opportunity for educational events to be held at playground for kids about bush care or native animals.
-Low TALAVERA RESERVE Central Macquarie Park Local No changes Playground aligns with Design Framework.
+Opportunity to replace and redesign a new nature playground insta Low TALAVERA RESERVE Central Macquarie Park Local No changes Playground aligns with Design Framework.
 N/A